Bill Cowher: Pittsburgh Steelers

 The following season ended with a record of 9–7 for the Steelers.
 Under Cowher, the team scored a total of 308 points and allowed just 281 points against them.
-Though the Steelers fell 27–24 in the AFC Wildcard round to the Kansas City Chiefs, it became the first time in a decade the Steelers had back-to-back playoff appearances.
+Though the Steelers fell 27–24 in the Wild Card Round to the Kansas City Chiefs, it became the first time in a decade the Steelers had back-to-back playoff appearances.

 In the 1995 regular season, Cowher got the team to record 11 wins and five losses, once again sending them to the playoffs and earned them a first round bye.
 The Steelers were able to defeat the Buffalo Bills, who were coming off of four straight Super Bowl appearances, 40–24 and recorded a 20–16 victory against the Indianapolis Colts.
 Their win against the Colts made the Steelers AFC Champions for the first time since the 1979 season.
 At age 38, he became the youngest coach to lead his team to a Super Bowl, which the Steelers lost 27–17 to the Dallas Cowboys.
 Cowher is only the second coach in NFL history to lead his team to the playoffs in each of his first six seasons as head coach, joining Pro Football Hall of Fame member Paul Brown.

 In 1998, Cowher led the team to their first losing season of his tenure, breaking a six-year streak of playoff teams.
 With quarterback Kordell Stewart at the helm, Cowher and the team finished with a record of 7-9 and placing third in the AFC Central.
 The following season, Pittsburgh would see a second consecutive losing season for the first time since the 1985 and 1986 seasons.
 Despite a 4–3 start to the season heading into the bye week, the Steelers would go 2–7 on the remainder of the season to finish with a record of 6–10.